 Properties

-The following five properties are default properties, that every content type has under the hood.
+The following five properties are default properties, that every object type has under the hood.

 Default properties

-Default properties are properties that every content type has, no matter what.
-Under the hood, they will always be there, even if they are not shown in the list of properties for a content type.
-For your custom content types, you can have them displayed by adding them as a property from the property dropdown.
+Default properties are properties that every object type has, no matter what.
+Under the hood, they will always be there, even if they are not shown in the list of properties for a object type.
+For your custom object types, you can have them displayed by adding them as a property from the property dropdown.

 Title